Multiparty equality in the local broadcast model: Total vertex covers and a new protocol

 \begin{corollary} For any 2-connected spanning subgraph $H$ of $G$, there is a protocol for equality in the local broadcast model in $G$ whose per-bit cost is at most $\tfrac12\, \tvc(H)$, and in particular $\opt(G)\le \tfrac12\, \tvc(H)$. \end{corollary}

 \begin{remark} In terms of transversals, a total vertex cover is an (integral) transversal of open neighborhoods (total dominating set) and of edges (vertex cover).
-As we are dealing with graphs with no isolated vertices, a total vertex cover always exist, for instance every vertex cover of such a graph $G$ is dominating and can be made total by adding a neighbor of each of its elements, so $\tvc(G) \leq 2\vc(G)$. \end{remark}
+As we are dealing with graphs with no isolated vertices, a total vertex cover always exists, for instance every vertex cover of such a graph $G$ is dominating and can be made total by adding a neighbor of each of its elements, so $\tvc(G) \leq 2\vc(G)$. \end{remark}

 Our protocol $\Pi_2$ of Theorem~\ref{thm:tvc2} relies on a technical lemma (Lemma~\ref{lem:alon} below) from \cite{alon2017testing} and used there in the different setting of point-to-point communication.
 Before we can formally state this result, we need to introduce some terminology.
 Let $H$ be a graph with $n$ vertices $v_1, \dots, v_n$.
 Let $F$ be a graph with its vertices partitioned into $n$ classes $U_1, \dots, U_n$.
 A subgraph of $F$ isomorphic to $H$ is called a \emph{special copy} of $H$ if for every $i \in \intv{1}{k}$ the vertex corresponding to $v_i$ in the copy belongs to $U_i$.
-We say that $F$ is a \emph{faithful host} for $H$ if the two following conditions are met: \begin{enumerate} \item The edges of $F$ can be partitioned into edge-disjoint special copies of $H$; and \item $F$ contains no other special copy of $H$ than the aforementioned $|E(F)|/|E(H)|$ copies defining its edge set. \end{enumerate}
+We say that $F$ is a \emph{faithful host} for $H$ if the two following conditions are met: \begin{enumerate} \item The edges of $F$ can be partitioned into edge-disjoint special copies of $H$; and \item $F$ contains no other special copy of $H$ than the aforementioned $|E(F)|/|E(H)|$ copies defining its edge set. \end{enumerate} See Figure \ref{fig:faithful} for an illustration (the three special copies of the triangle in the faithful host are depicted with different colors and width).

 \begin{lemma}[{\cite[Lemma 3.3]{alon2017testing}}] Let $H$ be a 2-connected $n$-vertex graph and let $m$ be a positive integer.
 Then there is a faithful host for $H$ with classes of vertices $U_1, \dots, U_n$, each of size $nm$, containing a least $m^2/ e^{10\sqrt{\log m \log n}} $ special copies of $H$. \end{lemma}